 Note that, for the first time, the party submitting a transaction is doing more than one thing as part of that transaction.
-To create new\account, the accountant fetches the arguments of the old account, archives the old account and creates a new account, all in one transaction.
+To create new_account, the account archives the old account and creates a new account, all in one transaction.
 More on building transactions in 7 Composing choices.